COVID-19 Vaccine Information

 Cape Cod Healthcare has appointments available at the Cape Cod Hospital Community Vaccine Clinic for second dose vaccines which can be self-scheduled online.
 The drive-through clinic is located on the campus of Cape Cod Hospital and current second dose clinic information is as follows:

 June 22 - 3:00 - 5:00 pm, Cape Cod Hospital - Moderna (follow the signs for COVID-19 testing) How Do I Prepare for my Vaccination at the Cape Cod Hospital Community Vaccine Clinic?

 How to prepare for a drive-through vaccine appointment at the CCHC Vaccine Clinic

-The Cape Cod Hospital Community Vaccine Clinic is a convenient drive-thru facility located on the grounds of the Melody Tent in Hyannis.
+The Cape Cod Hospital Community Vaccine Clinic is a convenient drive-thru facility located on the grounds of the Melody Tent.
 Please wear a loose-fitting shirt with short-sleeves to allow access to your arm.
 Upon receiving the vaccine, you will be guided to drive to an observation area and will receive additional information prior to leaving.

 Please note: A 16 or 17 year old must have a parent or legal guardian complete a consent form in order to receive a vaccine.
 Download the Vaccine Consent Form [PDF] for Individuals Under 18 years of Age.